aspenhan/d2mr-assessment-xiangyuhan-new/01_data-cleaning/01_cleaning-level-1/assessment.md

 <!-- Explanation of demonstrated unassessed objectives below this line -->

+I believe I have demonstrated

+1.  use frequent, informative comments in code and markdown: I explained my code, pointed out alternative ways to do things, altered/additional code which may be required
+2.  find and understand documentation for R packages and functions: I had to consult these particularly in the formatting of my ggplots, the use of the gtsummary package to compute and output summary statistics, and the use of the texreg package to output my regression in table format in quarto
+3.  follow a debugging workflow with independent and collaborative strategies: I first read the error messages to identify where and what went wrong, and if I was unable to understand it, then I would google it, go on stackexchange, or ask chatgpt etc.
+4.  parse and investigate error messages: see above
+10. determine when code is better suited for a sourced script vs. a notebook chunk and source scripts appropriately: I explained this at the beginning of the unguided task component where I prepared my final data for analysis.
+11. explain and apply the “grammar of graphics”: I did this for my ggplots.
+12. name and differentiate R data types: I did this for the different datasets leading up to my final analysis.
+13. name and differentiate R objects: I did this for the various datasets, functions, plots, tables, and statistical objects.
+15. recognize and interpret common data visualizations: I did this in my data visualisations.
+16. determine most appropriate visualizations and analyses for specific research questions and data: I did this in my data visualisations, such as choosing between histograms and density plots.

 <!-- Explanation of demonstrated unassessed objectives above this line -->